A Path Variant of the Explorer Director Game on Graphs

 \section{Abstract}

-The Explorer Director game, first introduced by Nedev and Muthukrishnan (2008), simulates a Mobile Agent exploring a ring network with an inconsistent global sense of direction.
-The two players, the Explorer and the Director, jointly control the movement of a token on the graph.
-During each turn, the Explorer calls any valid distance, $d$, with the aim of maximizing the number of vertices the token visits, and the Director moves the token to any vertex distance $d$ away with the aim of minimizing the number of visited vertices.
-The game, on graph $G$ with starting vertex $v$, ends when no new vertices could be visited assuming both players are playing optimally, and we denote the total number of visited vertices by $f_d(G,v)$.
-Since 2008, many authors have explored $f_d(G,v)$ for various graph families as well as analyses of complexity.

-In this work, we study a variation of this game focused on path lengths rather than distances.
-In this variant, if the token is on vertex $u$, the Explorer is now allowed to select any valid \emph{path length}, $l$, and the Director can now move the token to any vertex $v$ such that $G$ contains a $uv$ path of length $l$.
-The corresponding parameter is denoted by $f_p(G,v)$.
-This variation is perhaps a more natural extension of the original motivation of simulating the behavior of the Mobile Agent by allowing it to move arbitrarily since there is no guarantee the Mobile Agent moves along a shortest path.
+The Explorer-Director game, first introduced by Nedev and Muthukrishnan (2008), simulates a Mobile Agent exploring a ring network with an inconsistent global sense of direction.
+Two players, the Explorer and the Director, jointly control a token's movement on the vertices of a graph $G$ with initial location $v$.
+Each turn, the Explorer calls any valid distance, $d$, aiming to maximize the number of vertices the token visits, and the Director moves the token to any vertex distance $d$ away aiming to minimize the number of visited vertices.
+The game ends when no new vertices can be visited, assuming optimal play, and we denote the total number of visited vertices by $f_d(G,v)$.
+Here we study a variant where, if the token is on vertex $u$, the Explorer is allowed to select any valid \emph{path length}, $\ell$, and the Director now moves the token to any vertex $v$ such that $G$ contains a $uv$ path of length $\ell$.
+The corresponding parameter is $f_p(G,v)$.
+In this paper, we explore how far apart $f_d(G,v)$ and $f_p(G,v)$ can be, proving that for any $n$ there are graphs $G$ and $H$ with $f_p(G,v)-f_d(G,v)>n$ and $f_d(H,v)-f_p(H,v)>n$.

-In this paper, we explore how far apart $f_d(G,v)$ and $f_p(G,v)$ can be for various graph families.
-In particular, we show that for every bipanpositionable graph $G$ with at least four vertices, $f_p(G,v)=4$.
-We then focus on a specific class of bipanpositionable graphs, hypercubes, and show a variety of results on $f_d(G,v)$ for specific classes of hypercubes.
-Finally, we provide a construction of an infinite family of graphs such that $f_p(G,v)-f_d(G,v)$ is both positive and grows with the number of vertices.